-On Main Street, serious journalists still crank out a nationally recognized and highly progressive environmental newspaper known as the High Country News.
+On Grand Avenue — the town's main drag — serious journalists still crank out a nationally recognized and highly progressive environmental newspaper known as the High Country News.
 Unabashed, investigative journalism reigns above all, and the paper's supporters, including some Grateful Dead members, cherish it.

 Nearby Paonia State Park lures nature photographers to its fields of wildflowers, aspen forests and wildlife.
 Anglers revel in its cold-water fishing and boaters love to explore its crystalline reservoir.
 Two small campgrounds offer a quiet, remote place to lay your head.